joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/01/style/tiny-modern-love-stories-i-was-right-love-can-never-be-compared.html?searchResultPosition=2

 **The Discovery chief David Zaslav greets his WarnerMedia troops.**\
-`A company name is unveiled — Discovery Warner Bros.
+`A company name is unveiled — Warner Bros.
+Discovery .
 And a tagline to go with it: “The stuff that dreams are made of.”`\
 https://nytimes.com/2021/06/01/business/media/the-discovery-chief-david-zaslav-greets-his-warnermedia-troops.html?searchResultPosition=3

 **Your Wednesday Briefing**\